GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 ### Help users avoid re-entering payment data {: #payment-form-autocomplete}

-Make sure to add appropriate `autocomplete` values in payment card forms, including the payment card number, name on the card, and the expiry year and month:
+Make sure to add appropriate `autocomplete` values in payment card forms, including the payment card number, name on the card, and the expiry month and year:
 * cc-number
 * cc-name
 * cc-exp-month